-Machine Learning and Artificial Intelligence are changing the world of business as we know it.
-But for many business owners and their teams, the immediate connection between ML & AI for their businesses is not always clear.
+Artificial Intelligence (AI) and Machine Learning (ML) are changing the world of business as we know it.
+But for many business owners and their teams, the immediate connection between AI & ML for their businesses is not always clear.
 The business problems are often not realized and AI and ML solutions are not explored by executives and their teams.
-This article will aim to shed light on 12 use cases and demystify the use of ML and AI to solve real problems in the world.
+This article will aim to shed light on 12 use cases and demystify the use of AI and MLto solve real problems in the world.

 Machine Learning and AI help create better products and services by:

 - optimizing assets and services

 Used for existing products and services, AI & ML are helping executives and teams to focus on what matters most.

 Cultural, educational, gender, race or other biases seeping into ML & AI is no secret.
 Transparency in AI is essential to building trust in these systems.
 On LinkedIn, high-paying jobs were not displayed as frequently for women as they were for men.
 The biases stem from the way the algorithms were trained.
 It is important to be aware of your training data because biased data will lead to biased ML models.
 We need to ensure there are experts in the loop that can comb through and analyze for bias within the data.
 These experts can see if there are enough examples of specific attributes within their model.
 Techniques and standards are also growing to reduce bias.
 Also, the algorithm itself can be altered by tweaking the optimization model to help the computer understand the importance of accuracy in certain cases such as choosing a tradeoff between avoiding Type 1 (false positive) or Type 2 (false negative) Errors.